 As soon as is practicable after the result of the election is known under section 4.55, 4.57 or 4.72, the returning officer is to declare and give notice of the result in accordance with regulations.

+Note for this section:

+See Schedule 4.1A clause 19 and Schedule 4.1B clause 1(5) for further provisions relating to declarations and notices under this section.

+[Section 4.77 amended: No. 11 of 2023 s.
+52.]

 4.78.
 Order of retirement of councillors

 (1) If the election is to fill an office or offices of councillor, the returning officer, when declaring the result, is to declare the term for which and, if necessary, the vacant office to which, each successful candidate is elected.